flowsydev/flowsy-net-repository-sql/README.md

       enumConvention: new DbEnumConvention(DbEnumFormat.Name, NamingConvention.PascalCase), // Use the string representation instead of the ordinal value for enums when executing queries
       actions: DbRepositoryActionSet
         .CreateBuilder()
-        .Create(new DbRepositoryAction("Insert")) // The action used to create entities will be named 'Insert' instead of the 'Create'.
-Stored function example: fn_customer_insert (instead of fn_customer_create)
+        // The action used to create entities will be named 'Insert' instead of the 'Create' (default).
+        // Stored function example: fn_customer_insert (instead of fn_customer_create)
+        .Create(new DbRepositoryAction("Insert"))
         // If not configured, all other actions will use a default name .Build()
   ))